 Members of the Student Affairs staff, including the Office of Public Safety, in cooperation with the Office of Health Promotion, coordinate student drug and alcohol prevention programs, sexual misconduct awareness/prevention and reporting/resources programs, and general crime prevention programs beginning with first-year orientation and continuing throughout each academic year.
 There are on-going programs that include lectures, workshops, videos and student surveys.

-There are numerous other educational programs and training efforts to prevent sexual assault, domestic/dating violence and stalking for incoming and continuing students.
-These prevention programs focus on various content areas including: definitions of dating violence, domestic violence, sexual assault, sexual harassment, stalking, sexual exploitation, and consent; addressing the root causes of sexual assault; promoting healthy relationships and sexual encounters; safe and positive options for bystander intervention; the effects of trauma; relationship between alcohol and sexual assault; and risk awareness and risk reduction.
-Some of these offered during the 2017-2018 academic year included Voices of W&L orientation program with facilitated discussion, Bystander training, a communication and consent workshop, Rock Against Rape, Educational/Awareness items distributed to students (pens with important phone numbers and safety tips), athletic team bystander booster, Take Back the Night Event, articles in Student Health 101 (online resource), activities sponsored by Sexual Health Awareness Group, and information in Stall Street Journals posted in all campus bathrooms.
+There are numerous other ongoing educational programs and training efforts to prevent sexual assault, domestic/dating violence and stalking for incoming and continuing students.
+These programs focus on various content areas including: definitions of dating violence, domestic violence, sexual assault, sexual harassment, stalking, sexual exploitation, and consent; addressing the root causes of sexual assault; promoting healthy relationships and sexual encounters; safe and positive options for bystander intervention; the effects of trauma; relationship between alcohol and sexual assault; and risk awareness and risk reduction.
+Some of these offered during the spring and fall of 2020 (2019-2020 and 2020-2021 academic years) included athletic team "looking out for your teammates" bystander booster; articles in Student Health 101 (online resource); new member education training for all new Greek members; and training for student leaders (residence life staff, peer counselors, and Kirgis Fellows).

 There are a variety of educational programs and training efforts for new and existing employees to prevent sexual assault, domestic/dating violence and stalking, and to communicate the University's expectations and resources for reporting of such offenses.
-All new employees are oriented in person on University sexual misconduct policies, procedures, and resources; as well, all new employees are required to complete an online United Educators program on workplace harassment.
+All new employees are oriented in person (virtually) on University sexual misconduct policies, procedures, and resources.
+Additinally, all new employees are required to complete an online United Educators program on workplace harassment.
 There are also sessions for all responsible employees (those required to report sexual misconduct), and all University faculty, staff, and students who handle complaints of sexual misconduct.
-Many of the student educational programs described above are also open to employees.